 The most common types of Process scheduling queues and their purpose are as follows:

 Each entering process goes into a job queue.
-The processes in the job queue reside on secondary storage and await the allocation of main memory.
+The processes in the job queue reside on secondary storage and await the allocation of computer memory.

 The set of processes waiting for the allocation of certain I/O devices is kept in the waiting queue.